m-labs/artiq/doc/manual/installing.rst

 This should be done after either installation method (conda or source).

+* (optional) If you are using DRTIO and the default routing table (for a star topology) is not suitable to your needs, prepare the routing table and add it to the ``flash_storage.img`` created in the next step.
+The routing table can be easily changed later, so you can skip this step if you are just getting started and only want to test local channels.
+See :ref:`Using DRTIO <using-drtio>`.

 .. _flash-mac-ip-addr:

 * Set the MAC and IP address in the :ref:`core device configuration flash storage <core-device-flash-storage>` (see above for the ``-t`` and ``-m`` options to ``artiq_flash`` that may be required): ::